England deny South Africa 3-0 sweep as Jofra Archer takes six wickets after Jos Buttler and Dawid Malan hit hundreds

 Jofra Archer picked up six wickets after Jos Buttler and Dawid Malan hit innings-reviving centuries as England denied South Africa a 3-0 ODI series sweep and dented their opponents' hopes of qualifying directly for the World Cup.

-Fast bowler Archer (6-40), playing just his second game for England since returning from a long spell out with back and elbow injuries, then dismissed Aiden Markram (39), Rassie van der Dussen (5) and David Miller (13) as South Africa slipped to 193-6 in the 31st over, before Heinrich Klaasen (80) and Wayne Parnell (34) shared a stand of 85 from 54 balls.
+Fast bowler Archer (6-40), playing just his second game for England since returning from 17 months out with serious back and elbow injuries, removed Rassie van der Dussen (5) early on and then Aiden Markram (39) and David Miller (13) in successive overs amid South Africa slipping from 158-3 to 193-6.

-Archer broke that partnership when he had Klaasen caught in the deep in the 40th over with 67 runs required, and he then cleaned up Parnell and Tabraiz Shamsi (1) to clinch England's win and his best ODI figures.
+Heinrich Klaasen (80 off 62) and Wayne Parnell (34) shared a stand of 85 from 54 balls but Archer broke that partnership when he had Klaasen caught in the deep in the 40th over with 69 runs required, and he then cleaned up Parnell and Tabraiz Shamsi (1) to clinch England's win and his best ODI figures.

 England snapped a five-match losing streak in one-day internationals, with their victory on Wednesday keeping South Africa out of the top eight in the World Cup Super League as things stand.